virtualforce/Today_i_Fixed_android/README - Bottom Sheet Jetpack Compose.md

 Here is the complete detailed code below for creating Modal Bottom Sheet in Jetpack Compose Android:

 ## Solution
+To Show or hide bottom sheets you need to do it in coroutineScope.

 ```
 import androidx.activity.compose.BackHandler
 import androidx.compose.foundation.layout.*